navFooh/web-project-template/README.md

 [Hammer.js](http://hammerjs.github.io/) for supporting touch.

 To wrap it all up, [Grunt](http://gruntjs.com/) handles all the compilation tasks.

-## What's it good for
-It should be noted that this template does not include any server-side scripts, so additional tools will be needed to render initial content based on an entry point, for example.
-Any information that web crawlers should read needs to be served in the index.html (which is generated from index.hbs).

-Therefore this template is more suited for single page websites.
-Personally I like to use it for experiments, with web-gl or web audio for example, so all the tedious tasks are automated and I can focus on the things that matter.

 ## Installation
 To get started, the vendor tools need to be installed.
 If you haven't already, make sure you have